kduffie/braid-server/README.md

 Once you have the prerequisites in place, follow these steps:

-1. Put the contents of this repository in a folder on your machine.
-For example, let's suppose you put it in, e.g., ~/braid.

-2. Modify the contents of config.json appropriate to your situation.
-In particular, you should choose an appropriate domain that is under your control.
-Alternatively, if you don't want to modify any of the repository files you can make a copy of the config.json file and place it elsewhere.

-3. From a shell with the current directory set to braid's root folder, install the dependencies;

-	`npm install`

-	(If running on Mac, you may need to use:  `sudo npm install`)

-4. Start the braid server:
+1. Make sure you have an instance of MongoDb running.
+It can be on the same server or elsewhere.

+2. Install braid-server:  `npm install braid-server`

+3. Create a copy of the config.json file in the root braid-server folder and place it somewhere under your control.
+Then edit that file to update things specific to your situation -- especially the domain, which should be configured to a domain that is under your control.

-	`node braid-server config.json`
+4. Run braid-server:  `node braid-server <path-to-your-config-file>`

-Note:  If your configuration file is elsewhere, point to it, e.g., node braid-server ~/braid.config.json.

-##Status
+## Status

 The server is still under development.
 At this point, the server supports only the basics: